bernardoms/spark-kafka-data-pipeline/README.md

 * it's still incomplete, missing the other aggregations and also unit tests for consumer/producers
 * The consumer and producer application is in the same application, but need to be divided in two different projects
-* Need some refactor for the code.
+* Need some refactor for the code.(Spark code has everything in the main)
+* Need create diagrams explaining the architecture with draw.io .